hashicorp/consul/plugin/file/README.md

 ~~~

 * `transfer` enables zone transfers.
 It may be specified multiples times. `To` or `from` signals
-  the direction. **ADDRESS** must be denoted in CIDR notation (127.0.0.1/32 etc.) or just as plain
+  the direction. **ADDRESS** must be denoted in CIDR notation (e.g., 127.0.0.1/32) or just as plain
   addresses.
 The special wildcard `*` means: the entire internet (only valid for 'transfer to').
   When an address is specified a notify message will be send whenever the zone is reloaded.
-* `reload` interval to perform reload of zone if SOA version changes.
+* `reload` interval to perform a reload of the zone if the SOA version changes.
 Default is one minute.
-  Value of `0` means to not scan for changes and reload. eg. `30s` checks zonefile every 30 seconds
+  Value of `0` means to not scan for changes and reload.
+For example, `30s` checks the zonefile every 30 seconds
-  and reloads zone when serial changes.
+  and reloads the zone when serial changes.
 * `no_reload` deprecated.
 Sets reload to 0.
 * `upstream` defines upstream resolvers to be used resolve external names found (think CNAMEs)
   pointing to external names.
-This is only really useful when CoreDNS is configured as a proxy, for
+This is only really useful when CoreDNS is configured as a proxy; for
   normal authoritative serving you don't need *or* want to use this. **ADDRESS** can be an IP
-  address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.
+  address, an IP:port or a string pointing to a file that is structured as /etc/resolv.conf.
   If no **ADDRESS** is given, CoreDNS will resolve CNAMEs against itself.

 ## Examples